Skip to content

 How does the NDIS work?

 There is no set budget for support.
-Each recipient has an individual plan, based on his or her own needs.
+Each recipient has an individual plan, based on their needs.
 Within the limits set by the plan, the recipient is in control of expenditure.

 NDIS review